nchikkam/js/README.md

 # Testing:
 1. Pull the repo folder.

-2. run 'npm test' to run all the tests
+2. run 'npm test'  or 'node test/all-tests' to run all the tests

 3. run 'node test/add' to run the method add.

+4. Same thing could be available by opening the 'browser/all-tests.html' file